 So what’s the problem?

-Killing the headphone jack was good—for Apple’s bottom line.
+Killing the headphone jack was good—for Apple’s and Samsung’s bottom line.
 For the headphone industry, less so.

 This is the part of the article where I get around to telling you something you already know.
 That is, a smartphone without a headphone jack isn’t a good tool.
 It’s an incomplete one, and one you shouldn’t buy.
-But it goes so much further than that—it’s profiteering off of people who might not be able to afford the changes Apple is foisting on them, and that’s something I take extreme issue with.
-Some people can only afford $20 headphones, and by God I want them to be able to use affordable units to enjoy their music.
+But it goes so much further than that—it’s profiteering off of people who might not be able to afford the changes companies are foisting on them, and that’s something I take extreme issue with.
+Some people can only afford $20 headphones, and by God I want them to be able to enjoy their music.
 I have a sneaking suspicion that more than a few of you are a little pissed off at paying more for getting less, but there’s a lot to unpack in this discussion.

 While it’s not exactly a mystery that a company will do whatever nets it more profit in the long run, pulling the headphone jack without a suitable replacement is one of those decisions that’s so cold and consumer-hostile that people should be angry about it.
 Bluetooth just isn’t where it needs to be to replace wired headphones completely, and that’s all there is to it.
 Include both the jack, and the Bluetooth, dammit.